comocheng/kineticmodelssite/README.md

 If you add a `.py` file that you don't want formatted, add it to the `tool.black` section of the `pyproject.toml`.

+### Version Control Strategy
+1. Create a feature branch from `master`
+2. When finished, rebase the feature branch to the tip of `master`
+3. Open a PR and perform a Squash & Merge once approved